Download and Install Additional Presets

 2. Download legacy presets from previous versions:

-If you prefer the presets from SU Podium V2 Plus or V2.5.00x, please download the below zip file.
+If you prefer the presets from earlier versions of such as the Preview preset, please download the below zip file.
 Unpackage this and copy the presets to your preset folder.
-The interior_default_1.0.5, interior_fine_AA_1.0.5 and interior_QMC_1.0.3 are included in SU Podium V2.5.x.

 3. HDR Presets